bonitasoft/bonita-doc/md/database-configuration.md

 MySQL does not support [surrogate characters](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates).
 If you want to use surrogate characters in your processes, you need to use another type of database.

+##### utf8mb4 charset not supported

+Note: Bonita requires MySQL to use UTF-8 encoding, which is an alias for 'utf8mb3', now deprecated by MySQL.
+The official MySQL recommendation is to use 'utf8mb4'.
+Bonitasoft will handles this change in a later release.
+For the moment, Bonita requires 'utf8mb3' charset.

 ### Bundle database configuration